The Story of the Moody Blues’ Commercial Breakthrough, ‘On the Threshold of a Dream’

 The Moodies brought all of that to bear on Threshold which, though loaded with strings, still boasted a number of hooky moments early on including “Lovely to See You,” “To Share Our Love,” and “So Deep Within You” — the latter of which was subsequently recorded by the Four Tops, a testament to its status as a should-have-been hit.
 But the long-form Threshold, created of a piece and best played that way, also expands to include ambitious compositions blending psychedelia and classical.

-All five members of the Moody Blues contributed songs, with co-founder Graeme Edge‘s aptly titled “In the Beginning” — an atmospheric recitation featuring vocals by Justin Hayward, Edge and then Mike Pinder — serving as the album’s launching pad.
+All five members of the Moody Blues contributed songs, with co-founder Graeme Edge‘s “In the Beginning” — an atmospheric recitation featuring vocals by Justin Hayward, Edge and then Mike Pinder — serving as the album’s launching pad.

 “My job back then,” Edge told Ultimate Classic Rock, “was to write a poem that kind of hinted at all of the various themes to make sure that people’s heads were pointed in the right direction.”
 Tony Clarke, who served as the Moodies producer from 1966-1979, played an integral role in pulling all of these seemingly disparate textures and ideas together, Edge said.